Affiliated Researchers

 Asa Randall, Ph.D., Anthropology, University of Florida

-Asa is an Assistant Professor at the University of Oklahoma in the Department of Anthropology.
+Asa is an Associate Professor at the University of Oklahoma in the Department of Anthropology.
 Research projects include Archaic (10,000-3000 years ago) communities of the Southeastern United States; hunter-gatherer complexity, mobility, and exchange; monumentality and social history; and paleohydrology and social changes.
 In Florida his field research focuses on documenting the history of Archaic (7300-3000 years ago) shell mounds.
 He is also developing a regional geodatabase of Archaic mounds using historic observations, excavation results and contemporary geospatial data.
-A recent publication, New Histories of Pre-Columbian Florida was co-edited with Museum curator, Neill Wallis.
+He co-edited the volume New Histories of Pre-Columbian Florida with Museum curator, Neill Wallis.